 How can you make the Fair Credit Reporting Act work for you?

-Despite having a significant amount of rules and regulations, the FCRA can be a useful tool in protecting consumers.
+Despite having many rules and regulations, the FCRA can be a valuable tool in protecting consumers.

 It enables consumers like you to know more about why you may be denied funding and what you can do to secure loans in the future.
 Plus, disputing negative information on your credit reports can help you improve your credit score.